-It didn’t matter.
-As he pulled away from the casino and down the ramp toward Las Vegas Boulevard, he looked me over in the rearview mirror and said, “You took your family along with you on vacation – just like me!”
+As the cab pulled away from the casino and down the ramp toward Las Vegas Boulevard, the driver looked me over in the rear-view mirror and said, “You took your family along with you on vacation, just like me!”

-But before I could respond, he said, “I see you also did another thing that I did – married an Asian!”
-He was still looking in the rearview.
+But before I could respond, he went on, “I see you did another thing that I did – married an Asian!”
+He was still looking in the rear-view.

-Excuse me, sir, but the road; it’s that way, in front of you, not back here.
+Excuse me, sir, I wanted to say, but the road?
+It’s that way, in front of you, not back here.

 This driver, however, was excited about the CES.
-Traffic was so dense on The Strip that you could walk on cars from the old downtown, all the way out to McCarran Airport without ever touching the ground.
+Traffic was so dense on The Strip that you could walk on the hoods of cars from the old downtown all the way out to McCarran Airport without ever touching the ground.

 We were now in light traffic heading to our hotel, well away from The Strip.
 “Good, right?
 Those guys will be waiting 20 minutes to make that turn!”

-As we slalomed in and out of lanes on the I-435 Loop, I wondered what was with this driver – the flattery, the familiarity – then I got it: These are great ways to make someone like you, which is important for every salesman.
+As we zigzagged in and out of lanes on the I-435 loop, I wondered what was with this driver – the flattery, the familiarity – then I got it: These were great ways to make someone like you.

-He also working some of the techniques that Robert Cialdini codified in his landmark book, Influence, the Psychology of Persuasion.
-Though this driver may have never heard of Dr. Cialdini, he knew what he had to do: make it seem that we were a lot alike, maybe even friends by finding commonality on anything, and then complimenting me.
+He was working some of the techniques that Robert Cialdini codified in his landmark book, Influence: the Psychology of Persuasion.
+Though this driver may have never heard of Dr. Cialdini, he knew what he had to do: make it seem that we were a lot alike, maybe even friends, by finding commonality on anything, and then complimenting me.

 This was a great technique for cutting the distance between us and making me feel as if I liked him.
 Then all he had to do was emphasize the value of the ride to persuade me that he had provided a top-notch experience that deserved a bigger than usual tip.

-The truth was, however, I didn’t like him and wished for another hostile, but silent – and safer – driver.
-As we were nearing our hotel, he finished the “How-I-Met-My-Wife” story, but he wasn’t going to let that stop his monologue.
+The truth was, however, I didn’t like him.
+In fact, I wished for another hostile, but silent – and safer – driver.
+As we were nearing our hotel, he finished the how-I-met-my-wife story, but he wasn’t going to let that stop his monologue.